AkatsukiSoyori/theme-bd/README.md

 ## Installing

-Note: ClearVision doesn't actively support plugins (as in, we don't seek out and actively theme fixes to every new plugin).
+Note: DreamingDragonGirl doesn't actively support plugins (as in, we don't seek out and actively theme fixes to every new plugin).
 However, when a plugin is widely used, we try our best to stay compatible.

-Download the theme file from [the BetterDiscord Website](https://betterdiscord.app/theme/ClearVision) or [releases](https://github.com/ClearVision/ClearVision-v6/releases) and move it into your [BetterDiscord](https://betterdiscord.app) themes folder:
+Download the theme file from [the BetterDiscord Website](URL) or [releases](https://github.com/ClearVision/ClearVision-v6/releases) and move it into your [BetterDiscord](https://betterdiscord.app) themes folder:

 ## Building from source